hopsypopsy8/Home-Lab/README.md

 This improves performance compared to full emulation while still maintaining a level of isolation between VMs and the host, **though the security boundaries depend on the hypervisor’s implementation and configuration**.

+The actual configuration of pfSense is ongoing and since there currently are *no connections or managers there is nothing to add here*.

 ### Kali Linux
 You can find the link for the .iso files below.
 Note if on windows you will need 7z or some equivalent to unzip the file.